mdbootstrap/mdb-ui-kit/README.md

 Then, compiling this file, the entire theme will be compiled using the color chosen by you.

+## Support

+If you like this project you may support it by donating via Gittip, starring this repository or reporting issues.
+All issues filed should be reduced to a [CodePen](http://codepen.io/rosskevin/pen/VvRgrN) test case where possible.

+[![gittip](demo/imgs/gittip-button.jpg)](https://www.gratipay.com/FezVrasta/)
+[![issues](demo/imgs/issues-button.jpg)](https://github.com/FezVrasta/bootstrap-material-design/issues)

+## Contribute

+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Development

 We are using Grunt to automate the workflow and build process.
 Ensure you have nodejs installed and grunt-cli installed globally.
 After cloning the repo, run `npm install` to ensure you have all dev dependencies.

+### Grunt

-Run the `grunt build` command to run the tests and compile the less/sass.
+- `grunt build` - run the tests and compile the less/sass.
 See [Gruntfile.js](Gruntfile.js) for details on targets.

-Run the `grunt test` command for browser-based Jasmine unit tests.
+- `grunt test` - browser-based Jasmine unit tests.

-Run the `grunt serve` command to build and fire up an http server with live-reload and a watch for development purposes.
+- `grunt serve` - build and fire up an http server with live-reload and a watch for development purposes.

-## LESS & SASS
+### LESS & SASS

 The bootstrap 3.x compatible version (master) is developed using LESS, with an automated conversion to SASS.

 The upcoming 4.x version (no branch yet) will be developed using SASS.

-## Support me

-If you like this project you may support me by donating something on Gittip, starring this repository or reporting bugs and ideas in the issue section.

-[![gittip](demo/imgs/gittip-button.jpg)](https://www.gratipay.com/FezVrasta/)
-[![issues](demo/imgs/issues-button.jpg)](https://github.com/FezVrasta/bootstrap-material-design/issues)

-## Contribute

-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Documentation